thanik/Okex-FuturePortfolio/README.md

 Config Key| Type | Description
 --- | --- |---
-name | string | Name for this account (Note: 'summary' is reserved for summary report) apiKey | string | API Key for API secretKey | string | Secret Key for API passphrase | string | Passphrase for API (new in v3 API)
+name | string | Name for this account (Note: No whitespace allowed and 'summary' is reserved for summary report) apiKey | string | API Key for API secretKey | string | Secret Key for API passphrase | string | Passphrase for API (new in v3 API)